Fakfak: Geography

 Fakfak is located in West Papua, Indonesia, on the Bomberai Peninsula at the foothills of the Fakfak Mountains, near Tambaruni Bay.
 It is situated in an area with many limestone hills, rivers and caves.
 As such, the streets twist and turn.

+Climate

 Demographics

 Fakfak has a small community of Muslim Arab and Indian Indonesians, descended from traders and religious teachers who came to Papua in the 19th century and possibly earlier; this minority population has decreased recently due to Fakfak's diminishing role as a port town.
 It is the only place in West Papua with such a community.

 The local Papuan population are majority Muslim, with sizable minorities of Catholics and Protestants.
 Islamization in Fakfak occurred due to Fakfak being part of the broader trading relationship with the Maluku Islands, intermarriages between traders with native nutmeg producing tribes, informal religious education through Muslim missionaries, and through political channels as native kingdoms and their aristocracy adopted Islam.